Poems

 Launch a boat, drop anchor, for the fish, wait.

-Come on home, ice chest full, come down to the
+Go on home, ice chest full, now time to relax.

-Build a boat, have some fun, husband and wife,
+Build a boat, have some fun, reduce your strife,

 Cast a lure, clean and pure, enjoying life.

-Pack the car, it's not far, are we there yet.
+Pack the car, it's not far, just round the next turn.

-Pleasant meal, what a deal, what a calm thrill,
+Pleasant meal, what a deal, what a real thrill,

 To spend time here in old Madisonville.